Vinnie Chas

 Vincent Charles Pusateri (May 4, 1963 – April 6, 2010), best known by his stage name Vinnie Chas, was an American musician.
-Born in Honolulu, Hawaii, he moved to Washington State as a child and while growing up there, he went to Bethel High School and was in several bands with childhood friend Jerry Cantrell.
+Born in Honolulu, Hawaii, he moved to Washington State as a child and while growing up there, he went to Bethel High School and was in several bands with childhood friend Jerry Cantrell, including SINISTER and RAZE.
 In 1987, Chas joined Hollywood-based hard rock band Pretty Boy Floyd as their bassist.
-He died on April 6, 2010 in Vancouver, Washington, and is laid to rest in Spanaway, Washington.
+He died of heart failure on April 6, 2010, in Vancouver, Washington, and is buried in Spanaway, Washington.